Yoichi Chikahara

 Differentiable Pareto-Smoothed Weighting for High-Dimensional Heterogeneous Treatment Effect Estimation

-Assessing the effects of a treatment (e.g., drug administration) offers a deep understanding of treatment effect heterogeneity across individuals and is helpful for effective decision-making in various fields, such as precision medicine, personalized education, and targeted advertisement.
+Assessing the effects of a treatment (e.g., drug administration) provides deep insights into treatment effect heterogeneity across individuals and supports effective decision-making in various fields, such as precision medicine, personalized education, and targeted advertising.

-To estimate heterogeneous treatment effects from observational data, one needs to distinguish causal effects from so-called spurious correlation, which is induced by confounders, i.e., the features of an individual that influence their treatment choices and outcomes.
-To make such a distinction, practitioners attempt to add as many features as possible to their dataset because it is often unclear which features correspond to confounders.
-As a result, they must face the challenge of high-dimensional heterogeneous treatment effect estimation.
+To estimate heterogeneous treatment effects from observational data, it is necessary to distinguish true causal effects from spurious correlations induced by confounders—features of individuals that influence both their treatment choices and outcomes.
+Since it is often unclear which features act as confounders, practitioners tend to include as many features as possible in their datasets.
+This, however, leads to the challenge of high-dimensional heterogeneous treatment effect estimation.

-A promising approach for high-dimensional setups is weighted representation learning, which decomposes observed features into the representations of confounders and other features by minimizing the weighted prediction loss.
-Such data-driven feature decomposition is helpful to avoid losing predictive information of adjustment variables, which are not confounders but are predictive of potential outcomes.
-In practice, however, this approach suffers from performance degradation due to the numerical instability of the weight values, which are given by the inverse of conditional probabilities based on a technique called inverse probability weighting (IPW).
+A promising approach for such high-dimensional settings is weighted representation learning, which decomposes observed features into representations of confounders and other features by minimizing a weighted prediction loss.
+This data-driven decomposition helps preserve predictive information from adjustment variables—features that are not confounders but are predictive of potential outcomes.
+In practice, however, the performance of this approach can degrade due to the numerical instability of the weight values, which are computed as the inverse of conditional probabilities using a technique known as inverse probability weighting (IPW).

-To overcome this issue, we propose an effective weight correction framework that can be used in an end-to-end fashion.
-To achieve this goal, we combine Pareto smoothing in extreme value statistics and differentiable ranking in machine learning.
-The resulting differentiable Pareto-smoothed weighting framework allows us to effectively learn the feature representations from high-dimensional data and to achieve high treatment effect estimation performance.
+To address this issue, we propose an effective, end-to-end weight correction framework that combines Pareto smoothing from extreme value statistics with differentiable ranking from machine learning.
+The resulting differentiable Pareto-smoothed weighting framework enables stable learning of feature representations from high-dimensional data and achieves improved performance in treatment effect estimation.

 • Yoichi Chikahara, Kansei Ushiyama.
 Differentiable Pareto-Smoothed Weighting for High-Dimensional Heterogeneous Treatment Effect Estimation.
 Proc. of the 40th International Conference on Uncertainty in Artificial Intelligence.
 Barcelona, Spain, July 2024 (UAI2024; Acceptance Rate: 27%) [Preprint] [Openreview] [Proceedings] [Paper(PDF)] [Poster(PDF)] [Code]